SSU-DCN/opencontrail/doc/source/installation/playbooks.rst

     # If true, then install networking_bgpvpn plugin with contrail driver
     install_networking_bgpvpn_plugin: false

+    # If true, integration with Device Manager will be enabled and vRouter
+    # encapsulation priorities will be set to 'VXLAN,MPLSoUDP,MPLSoGRE'.
+    dm_integration_enabled: false

+    # Optional path to file with topology for DM integration.
+When set and
+    # DM integration enabled, topology.yaml file will be copied to this location
+    dm_topology_file:

     # If true, password to the created instances for current ansible user
     # will be set to value of instance_password